 Creative briefs that maximize the breadth of brand-building ideas.

 In the pursuit of adding value during the development of the creative brief, agencies sometimes add an interpretive layer to the client brief that is often unhelpful.
 From simply restating it using different jargon, through to unnecessarily diluting the strategic intent, or limiting the potential creative canvas.

 To avoid this, the agency should demonstrate how their recommended creative strategy enables a breadth and depth of brand-building ideas.
 Given there are always a number of “ways in” to solving the challenge, also sharing the creative strategies which were considered and rejected helps demonstrate this.
-At System1 Agency, our Brand Interrogation Process ensures this.
+At System1 Agency, our Brand Monitoring and Interrogation Process ensures this.

 Ensure creative ideas are truly different.

 Sometimes an agency will present a whole bunch of ideas which are essentially different executions of the same or similar big idea, resulting in a game of spot the difference in assessing the ideas.
 The opportunity to assess truly different ideas, spanning the entire creative canvas, is often (unknowingly) lost.
 Get the agency to demonstrate how the ideas are truly different from each other.
 Succinctly expressing each core idea is key to this and enables enhancements to be made later without compromising the idea.